The Audio Auditor: User-Level Membership Inference in Internet of Things Voice Services: Experimental Evaluation and Results

 Fig.~\ref{fig:verify_train_archi} reports the performance (accuracy, precision, and recall) of the auditor when auditing the two different target pipelines.
 Overall, the auditor behaves well over all metrics when auditing either target models (all above 50\%).
 The auditor always demonstrates good performance when using a small number of training samples.
 The auditor targeting hybrid ASR in comparison to the end-to-end ASR target achieves a better result.
 A possible reason is that our auditor is constituted with a shadow model which has a hybrid ASR architecture.
 When focusing on the accuracy, the highest audit score of the hybrid ASR target model is 78.8\%, while that of the end-to-end ASR target model is 71.92\%.
 The difference in the auditor's precision is not substantially, with their highest precision scores as 81.4\% and 79.1\%, respectively.
 However, in terms of recall, the auditor's ability to determine the user-level membership on the hybrid ASR target model is much higher than the end-to-end target model, with maximum recall of 90\% and 72\%, respectively.

-When auditing the hybrid ASR target model we observed the model significantly outperforming other models. \sky{The training and testing data for both state-of-the-art ASR model architectures (i.e., hybrid and end-to-end) are the same.
-Thus, to confidently understand the impact of different ASR model pipelines on the auditor's performance, we shall also investigate the difference between the overfitting level of the hybrid ASR target model and that of the end-to-end ASR target model, as the overfitting of the model increases the success rate of membership inference attacks~\cite{shokri2017membership}.} Recall that overfitting was previously defined in Section~\ref{sec:exp}.
+When auditing the hybrid ASR target model we observed the model significantly outperforming other models.
+The training and testing data for both state-of-the-art ASR model architectures (i.e., hybrid and end-to-end) are the same.
+Thus, to confidently understand the impact of different ASR model pipelines on the auditor's performance, we shall also investigate the difference between the overfitting level of the hybrid ASR target model and that of the end-to-end ASR target model, as the overfitting of the model increases the success rate of membership inference attacks~\cite{shokri2017membership}.
+Recall that overfitting was previously defined in Section~\ref{sec:exp}.
 The overfitting value of the hybrid ASR target model is measured as 0.04, while the overfitting level of the end-to-end ASR target model is 0.14.
 Contrary to the conclusions observed by \cite{salem2019ml}, the target model that was more overfit did not increase the performance of our user-level audio auditor.
 One likely reason is that our auditor audits the target model by considering user-level information under strict black-box access.
-Compared to conventional black-box access in \cite{salem2019ml}, our strict black-box access obtains its output from the transcribed text alone; consequently the influence of overfitting on specific words (WER) would be minimized. \sky{Thus, we can observe that our auditor's success is not entirely attributed to the degree of the target ASR model's overfitting alone.} \begin{mdframed}[backgroundcolor=black!10,rightline=false,leftline=false,topline=false,bottomline=false,roundcorner=2mm] In conclusion, different ASR pipelines between the target model and the shadow model negatively impact the performance of the auditor.
+Compared to conventional black-box access in \cite{salem2019ml}, our strict black-box access obtains its output from the transcribed text alone; consequently the influence of overfitting on specific words (WER) would be minimized.
+Thus, we can observe that our auditor's success is not entirely attributed to the degree of the target ASR model's overfitting alone.

+\begin{mdframed}[backgroundcolor=black!10,rightline=false,leftline=false,topline=false,bottomline=false,roundcorner=2mm] In conclusion, different ASR pipelines between the target model and the shadow model negatively impact the performance of the auditor.
 Nevertheless, our auditor still performs well when the target model is trained following a different pipeline (i.e.,~an end-to-end ASR system), significantly outperforming random guesses (50\%). \end{mdframed}